kaisermann/aph/README.md

 # Aph

-A very lightweight (4.61 kbs minified and **1.8 kbs** gzipped), easy-to-use DOM manipulation library.
+A very lightweight (4.32 kbs minified and **1.7 kbs** gzipped), easy-to-use DOM manipulation library.

 **'a', 'p', 'h'** are the first letters of **Apheleia**, the greek mythology spirit and personification of ease, simplicity and primitivity in the good sense.

-**And what is simpler than writing all your code _almost_ as if you're doing it with Vanilla JS?**
+**And what is simpler than writing all your code _almost_ as if you're doing it with Vanilla JS, without having to learn a new API and begin to depend on it?**

 Yep, you read it right.
 Almost like Vanilla JS.